Prafullapatil766254/UserManagementSystemWithValidations/README.md

-# User Management System With Validat
+# User Management System

-User Management System using validations is a Java application built using Maven and the SpringBoot framework.
+User Management System is a Java application built using Maven and the SpringBoot framework.

 ## Table of Contents